aem-aem/my_quran/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you find a bug or want to improve the search algorithm:
+If you find a bug or have any improvement.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)